Laos: Anti-Corruption Laws Key to Economic Development

 This problem is widespread, and has become so well known to the public that it has become difficult for the government to ignore.
 The government thus recognises that it must be addressed immediately to restore a degree of trust in local and foreign investors, and within society as a whole.

 Laos is also facing a multitude of governance issues, which are compounded by a general lack of transparency and inconsistent application of the laws.
 In addition, those laws can often be substituted by best practices, which adds another layer of uncertainty, undermining any semblance of legal certainty.
 These factors are corroborated, for instance, by the granting of incentives or agreements that are negotiated on a case-by-case basis, such as concession agreements and tax incentives.
 While predetermined criteria or requirements for obtaining these agreements would reduce corrupt practices, the current methods provide room for administrative discretion, which makes the rules more opaque than originally intended.
-Also, these issues concerning corruption are relatively nascent in Laos, and consequently officers and local investors find it hard to quantify the adverse impact of such practices on the business environment in Laos, which reflects the lack of legal culture.
-To reiterate the importance of combating corruption, the minister of finance announced rules that officials in his ministry must adhere to or face disciplinary sanctions.
+Also, these issues concerning corruption are relatively nascent in Laos, and, consequently, officers and local investors find it hard to quantify the adverse impact of such practices on the business environment in Laos, which reflects the lack of legal culture.
+To reiterate the importance of combating corruption, the Minister of Finance announced rules that officials in his ministry must adhere to or face disciplinary sanctions.
 For many, this reiterates the prohibitions imposed in the Law on Anti-Corruption (against actions that have the purpose of securing personal gains, or benefits for family members, relatives or friends, indirectly or directly), but they also prohibit officials from holding positions within the Ministry of Finance and private sector at the same time.
-As such, the minister warned that finance officials are expressly prohibited from conducting broker activities, and holding a position as an accounting consultant or an accountant for a business.6 This statement has been subject to the enactment of a decision (a statutory instrument under Lao law), and therefore has legal force.
+As such, the minister warned that finance officials are expressly prohibited from conducting broker activities, and holding a position as an accounting consultant or an accountant for a business.
+This statement has been subject to the enactment of a decision (a statutory instrument under Lao law), and therefore has legal force.

 Overview of Laos’ anti-corruption legal framework

 During the past few years, the government has demonstrated its determination to tackle corruption by passing a series of laws and regulations targeting money laundering, such as the Law on Anti-Money Laundering and Counter-Financing of Terrorism (2014, and entered into force in 2015), to ensure compliance with international standards.
 The government has also passed the Decision on Know Your Customers and Customer Due Diligence (2016), which elaborates on the Law on Anti-Money Laundering and Counter-Financing of Terrorism in relation to the information that must be provided by reporting entities (a class that covers almost every type of legal entity), which are now required to adhere to the know-your-customer and customer due diligence processes prescribed under these regulations.
-The Decision on Reporting Suspicious Transactions Related to Money Laundering or Financing of Terrorism (2015) is a further sign of the government's intent to stamp out corruption in the country.
-Accordingly, the government has launched an anti-corruption campaign to purge the ruling Lao People's Revolutionary Party of corrupt members.7 Also, in 2017, the Decision of the Ministry of Finance No. 1124/MoF dated 10 April 2017 was issued and set out 10 prohibitions applicable to officials and civil servants from the Ministry of Finance.
+The Decision on Reporting Suspicious Transactions Related to Money Laundering or Financing of Terrorism (2015) is a further sign of the government’s intent to stamp out corruption in the country.
+Accordingly, the government has launched an anti-corruption campaign to purge the ruling Lao People’s Revolutionary Party of corrupt members.
+Also, in 2017, the Decision of the Ministry of Finance No. 1124/MoF dated 10 April 2017 was issued and set out 10 prohibitions applicable to officials and civil servants from the Ministry of Finance.

 Prime Minister Thongloun Sisoulith has also expressed his concerns, and declared that the government would be particularly attentive to corruption and fraud issues under his mandate.
 It is also noteworthy that Laos signed the United Nations Convention against Corruption on 10 December 2003, which it ratified on 25 September 2009.
 Laos also regularly hosts UN officials to obtain their opinions on anti-corruption issues and on improving its legal framework.
 Likewise, Laos is a member of the Asia/Pacific Group on Money Laundering, and thus has to adhere to the 40 recommendations of the Financial Action Task Force.
 These recommendations set out the minimum standards that are not only applicable to money laundering but also terrorist financing.
+In the meantime, some international organisations, such as the Institute for Legal Support and Technical Assistance, organise workshops in the country to raise awareness of measures to tackle corruption and to make officers of the relevant administration aware of the Lao legal framework.

 - the Anti-Corruption Law No. 27/NA (18 December 2012);